 According to the Federal Emergency Management Agency (FEMA), mold is one of the most serious results of water damage from a hurricane or severe floods.
 Mold can grow within 24 to 48 hours after water damage and continue until proper measures are applied to stop it.
 The CDC states molds can be recognized from sight, wall or ceiling discoloration, and a bad odor or musty smell.

-FEMA and CDC warn that returning to water-damaged homes after a disaster may pose serious health threats, especially to people who already have preexisting respiratory conditions, pregnant women, children, elderly, and people with immunocompromised diseases.
+FEMA and CDC warn that returning to water-damaged homes after a disaster may pose serious health threats.
+This is especially true for people who already have preexisting respiratory conditions, pregnant women, children, elderly, and people with diseases that compromise the immune system.

 FEMA and CDC have developed specific guidelines for cleanup of water-related disasters.
-Please consult your doctor with any questions or concerns you may have regarding this condition.
+Please talk with your healthcare provider with any questions or concerns you may have regarding this condition.

 Your Family's Health